sha0h0ng/front-end-stuff/react-notes/intro-to-reactjs.md

 - **Composition**: Props allow components to be composed together, enabling complex UIs to be built from simple, reusable components.

 ### Passing Data from Child to Parent Components

+> You will need to understand about `State` which is covered in next section.

 While props are used to pass data from parent to child, there are situations where you need to communicate from a child component back to its parent.
 Since data flow in React is unidirectional, we achieve this by passing functions (callbacks) from the parent to the child via props.
 The child component can then call these functions, passing data as arguments.